 The party turns bad when Bob Nugent, the class drunk, is found in the guest room with a knife in his throat.
 Bob Nugent was the kid everyone expected to succeed.
 In school, Bob worked hard, was kind, friendly and the teachers loved him.
 He was, to Sam’s thinking, a brownnose of the first order.
 But something went wrong for Bob during his college years and he started drinking.
 The party screeches to a halt when Bob’s body is found and the unlikable and incompetent Sheriff Cliff Sykes, Jr is called to investigate.
-Cliffie, as he is called behind his back, makes all the wrong assumptions and McCain decides to solve the mystery on his own for two reasons: to make Sykes look the clown, and make sure the right person is brought to justice.
+Cliffie, as he is called behind his back, makes all the wrong assumptions and McCain decides to solve the mystery on his own for two reasons: to make Sykes look the clown, and to make sure the right person is brought to justice.

 “The Santa Claus Murders” is Sam McCain at his best.
-He is young, endowed with the wisdom of much older man, intelligent and savvy at why people do what they do, and cynical with a perfectly complimented amount of optimism.
+He is young, endowed with the wisdom of a much older man, intelligent and savvy at why people do what they do, and cynical with a perfectly complimented amount of optimism.
 He is a kid that doesn’t quite fit a category—he grew up in the poor section of town, but he is a college graduate with his own small law practice.
 He is an ideal Ed Gorman character: intelligent, cynical, tough, realistic, and yet hopeful and wistful at the same time.

 The mystery is perfectly executed.
 The killer is revealed only moments after the reader figures it out.
 The supporting cast is top-notch.
 Cliffie Sykes is his usual gruff and annoying self.
 The Judge is kind and vindictive in a swift, judgmental and condescending manner.
 And everyone else plays their parts perfectly.